DC23/jd-easytimekeeping/CONTRIBUTING.md

-# How to Contribute to the Easy Timekeeping Project
+# How to Contribute to the Easy Exalted Timekeeping Project

 ## Did you find a bug?